7 Ways To Build More Sexual Confidence

 iStock

-See Sex as an EXPERIENCE not a PERFORMANCE
+View Sex as an Experience, Not a Performance

-Please stop allowing the media (including social media) to influence you to believe that sex is mostly about how well you and your partner perform.
-While climaxing is most certainly the icing on the cake (with a cherry on top), it’s not the main reason why physical intimacy is such a wonderful and pleasurable thing — especially when you’re experiencing it with someone you love.
+Please stop allowing blogs, articles, and social media to influence you to believe that sex is mostly about how well you and your partner perform.
+Although climaxing can certainly be the icing on the cake (with a cherry on top), it’s not the main reason why physical intimacy is such a wonderful and pleasurable thing – especially when you’re experiencing it with someone you love.

-I’m telling you, if you get nothing else from this article, the moment that you are intentional about releasing “performance anxiety” when it comes to sex and instead you determine that you’re going to just stay in the moment, enjoy it and take it for what it is — that is when you will start to experience sex and all that it has to offer on a totally different level.
+The moment you are intentional about releasing “performance anxiety” about sex and instead stay in the moment, enjoy it, and take it for what it is, that is when you can start to experience sex and all it has to offer on a different level.
 Guaranteed.

-I actually know a wife who’s been struggling with sexual confidence and sex her entire marriage (and it’s been over 30 years).
-Something that I know that even her husband does not (yet; I’m still encouraging her to share it) is that she was sexually assaulted back in college.
-As a result, it’s hard for her to see sex as something that is fun and satisfying — even after all of these years.
+I know a wife who’s been struggling with sexual confidence and sex her entire marriage, over 30 years.
+Unfortunately, her challenges stem back from a sexual assault that happened when she was in college.
+As a result, it’s hard for her to see sex as something that is fun and satisfying, even after all of these years.

-If what I just said somehow resonated and you know that your sexual confidence is suffering due to childhood experiences, some sort of trauma, or even some self-esteem issues that you can’t seem to shake no matter how many articles you read or videos you watch, please seek out a professional.
-There are relationship therapists/counselors/life coaches who can assist.
-There are also reputable sex therapists who can help as well.
+If your sexual confidence is suffering due to childhood experiences, trauma, or self-esteem issues, please seek out a professional.
+There are many relationship therapists and reputable sex therapists who can help.

-Self-confidence is something that we all need to have.
-And since our sexuality is a part of our very being, sexual sex-confidence is too.
-Investing it in, OK?
-The payoff is huge.
+Self-confidence is something we all need to have.
+And because our sexuality is a part of our very being, sexual sex-confidence is as well.
+Investing in strategies that can help build your sexual confidence is always worth it.

 Shellie R. Warren is a marriage life coach, doula, and the author of Inside of Me: Lessons of Lust, Love and Redemption.